 Apart from that, the agency also announced that they will accept documentation sent via e-mail for some of the other procedures, e.g. applications for CPPs (certificate of pharmaceutical product), import of medicinal products on a named patient basis, notifications related to placing medicinal products on the market, advertising notifications, as well as some other procedures.

-The BDA published recommendations to the sponsors of clinical trials in view of the COVID-19 risk and the State of Emergency in Bulgaria.
+The BDA published recommendations to the sponsors of clinical trials in view of the COVID-19 risk.
 The BDA refers to EMA’s Guidance on the Management of Clinical Trials during the COVID-19 pandemic.